mpasovic/majapasovic.org/_posts/2016-07-06-a-lamenting-song-for-fireflies-progressive-destruction-of-the-environment-and-its-consequences.md

 *****

-**Works Cited**
+**Works Cited:**

 Fideler, David. *Restoring the Soul of the World: Our Living Bond with Nature's Intelligence.* Rochester, VT, and Toronto: Inner Traditions, 2014.
 Print.